Inclusion

 4. COUNSELLING SKILLS AND DIVERSITY

-5. COUNSELLING SKILLS AND PERSONAL DEVELOPMENT (please note this will not be a taught unit- students will complete this unit as either a presentation to the group or an assignment dependent on the start date of your course- September starters will do a presentation to the group for this unit/ January starters will complete this unit as a written assignment)
+5. COUNSELLING SKILLS AND PERSONAL DEVELOPMENT (please note this will not be a taught unit- students will complete this unit as either a presentation to the group or an assignment dependent on the start date of your course- September starters will do a presentation to the group for this unit/ January starters will complete this unit as a written assignment.)

-Continuous assessment through assignments/projects/reflective journals and a portfolio of evidence
+Continuous assessment through assignments/reflective journals and a presentation to the group for unit 5.

 Attendance will be monitored throughout (minimum of 90%)